 Genres, rhythms, moods and artists are seamlessly blended together to produce listening experiences you can only dream about finding in traditional radio.
-BRYHNH includes favorites and new discoveries from both familiar artists and those you wish you'd heard before, downloaded twice monthly to your computer or iPod.
+BRYHNH is a rock podcast that includes favorites and new discoveries from both familiar artists and those you wish you'd heard before, downloaded twice monthly to your computer or iPod.
 Ranked #7 in The Digital Podcast Top 100 Podcasts for 2005 and # 3 Classic Rock Podcast for 2007 and # 2 Rock Podcast in 2010 by Dave White from about.com

 Compiled and Mixed/Edited by Perry Bax/Chicago/USA.

 Perry Bax has spent his life surrounded by music.
 His passion started in his pre-teen years when he would wait for the crews at the "high school and up" rock shows as a 7th grader.
 He would wait for the likes of the legendary WLS-AM Chicago DJ Dex Card's "Wild Goose" touring shows of Chicago's star talents of the day, The Buckinghams, Cryin' Shames, American Breed, and New Colony Six amongst others, to pull into the local ice rink.
 Once there, he would convince the roadies to let him into the show in exchange for helping them load in and out.
 All of the crews were amazed he would be there for load out, holding up his end of the bargain, often throwing his trusty Schwinn bicycle into the back of the truck with the gear.
 They'd give him a ride home to ensure he got back safe and sound in the wee hours of the morning.